gosang/gosang.github.io/content/posts/design-architectures/event-driven-architecture.md

 series = "Design Architectures"
 +++

 Event-Driven Architecture (EDA) has become a pivotal design paradigm in building scalable, loosely-coupled systems.
-In this blog, we'll delve into the core concepts of Event-Driven Architecture, its implementation in the context of an e-commerce system using C# .NET Core, and explore its advantages, disadvantages, issues, and best practices.
+In this blog, we'll look into the core concepts of Event-Driven Architecture, its implementation in the context of an e-commerce system using C# .NET Core, and explore its advantages, disadvantages, issues, and best practices.

 # What is Event-Driven Architecture?